mactul/lifeguard-bot/README.md

 - ~~change queue.c to handle priority numbers~~ DONE
 - ~~redirect to the fastest server each time~~ DONE
 - ~~investigate the bug why virus_checker receive 0 bytes when we send many files in discord~~ DONE
-- improve the gestion of http redirections
+- ~~improve the gestion of http redirections~~ DONE
+- improve the way we differenciate files and websites (content-type)
 - add a virustotal verification to reduce false positive
     - if virustotal returns "virus"
         - probability = 100%